Dried Dates – meaning & use in Chinese cuisine

 • High Caloric Density: Dried dates provide about 277 kcal per 100 g.
 As a snack, portions should be kept mindful – 3–5 dates daily is the TCM classic measure and nutritionally sensible; larger amounts can significantly affect calorie balance.

 • Blood Sugar in Diabetes: Despite a moderate glycemic index and fiber content, people with diabetes should not consume dried dates uncontrolled.
-The total sugar content is high (about 63–65 g/100 g).
+The total sugar content is high (approx. 63–65 g/100 g).
 In small amounts and combined with protein-rich or fiber-rich foods, they are manageable – individual consultation with a healthcare provider is recommended.

 • Stomach Weakness and Dampness (TCM): In TCM, excessive date consumption is discouraged in cases of strong spleen dampness – the sweetness can „accumulate dampness“ in large quantities.
 Practically, people with bloating or heavy digestion should keep portions small and cook dates well.